-At 31 December 2020 and 2019 the carrying amounts of cash at bank, receivables, payables, accrued expenses and short-term borrowings reflected in the financial statements are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.
-The fair value of advances to related parties and other balances with related parties which are repayable on demand is equivalent to their carrying amount.
+At 31 December 2023 and 2022 the carrying amounts of cash at bank, receivables, payables, accrued expenses and short-term borrowings reflected in the financial statements are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.
+The fair value of balances with related parties which are repayable on demand is equivalent to their carrying amount.

 The fair value of non-current financial instruments for disclosure purposes is estimated by discounting the future contractual cash flows at the current market interest rate that is available to the Group for similar financial instruments.
-The fair value of the Group's non-current borrowings at the end of the reporting periods is not significantly different from the carrying amounts.
-The carrying amounts of the other financial liabilities as at 31 December 2020, comprising lease liabilities, are reasonable estimates of their fair value as there have not been significant changes in the Group's internal borrowing rate since the date of transition to IFRS 16.
+The fair value of the Group's non-current loans and advances and borrowings at the end of the reporting periods is not significantly different from the carrying amounts.
+The carrying amounts of the other financial liabilities as at 31 December 2023, comprising lease liabilities, are reasonable estimates of their fair value.
 The current market interest rates utilised for discounting purposes, which were almost equivalent to the respective instruments' contractual interest rates, are deemed observable and accordingly these fair value estimates have been categorised as level 2 within the fair value measurement hierarchy required by IFRS 7, 'Financial Instruments: Disclosure'.